Friday, January 1, 2021

 The tuning in this passage is fragile; crucial reference points are found in the immediately surrounding notes rather than from a modal framework.
 In the three systems of Figure 25, four comma levels are used.
 Swift modulations such as these where each pitch connects to another in a tunable link and where new modalities must be built on pitches only heard once leaves little room for mistakes.
 The musicians must stay vigilant with regard to performing each aggregate accurately.

-By carefully considering the instrumentation, the composer can help the musicians in this endeavor.
-When writing for stringed instruments as in Marc (Sabat), she can, for example, make use of the open strings and natural harmonics to aid the tuning and at certain moments provide anchor points.
+By carefully considering the instrumentation, composers can help the musicians in this endeavor.
+When writing for stringed instruments as in Marc (Sabat), they can, for example, make use of the open strings and natural harmonics to aid the tuning and at certain moments provide anchor points.
 Consider, for example, the stark modulation from a [E- A- C] to a [F#- A D]-harmony in measure 29.
 The difficult comma movement in the second violin part from A- to A is facilitated by the use of open strings and harmonics; A- is arrived at through a tunable path, but A is arrived at through using an open string.
 Additionally, by using orchestration to emphasize the top line C to D as the important part of this gesture (the C is doubled by violin I and trumpet, and the D by violin I and II in octaves), the intonation of A- to A becomes easier to grasp because its pitches are clearly in a second voice attributed to and dependent upon the first voice.

 Figure 25 (Trumpet in Bb)